What Are AI Expense Tracking Tools?

 - Premium: $7/user/month

-Pros: Excellent value, strong free tier, best option if you're already using Zoho Books
+Pros: Excellent value, strong free tier, best option if you're already using Zoho Books Cons: Card-based spend control is limited, UI less polished than Ramp or Brex

-7. Spendesk#
+7. Spendesk

 Best for: European startups and teams that need EU-compliant expense management with multi-currency support